fluid-checkout/fluid-checkout/readme.txt

 === WooCommerce Fluid Checkout ===
 Contributors: diegoversiani
-Tags: ecommerce, e-commerce, cart, checkout, mobile, responsive Requires at least: 4.1
+Tags: ecommerce, e-commerce, cart, checkout, mobile, responsive, woocommerce Requires PHP: 7.2
+Requires at least: 5.0
-Tested up to: 4.9.8
+Tested up to: 5.7
 Stable tag: 1.0.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Fluid Checkout provides a simple multi-step checkout flow for any WooCommerce store.
+A fluid checkout experience for any WooCommerce store.
+Ask for shipping information before billing information in a linear and multi-step checkout experience, add options for gift message and packaging and add a coupon code field at the checkout page that does not distract your customers.

 == Description ==

-WooCommerce Fluid Checkout provides a simple multi-step checkout flow for any WooCommerce store.
+A fluid checkout experience for any WooCommerce store.
+Ask for shipping information before billing information in a linear and multi-step checkout experience, add options for gift message and packaging and add a coupon code field at the checkout page that does not distract your customers.

 == Installation ==

 = Minimum Requirements =

-* PHP version 5.3 or greater
+* PHP version 7.2 or later

 = Automatic installation =

 Log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-Press the "Upload Plugin" and select the zip file, then click “Install Now”.
+Press the "Upload Plugin" and select the zip file, then click "Install Now".

 = Manual installation =